grpc/proposal/A51-xds-custom-backend-metrics.md

 backend server for as long as the server is alive.

-At the client side, typically an LB policy, opens a stream on each established connection to the backend server to request the load report, and then periodically receiving metrics data from the streaming server for each backend.
+At the client side, typically an LB policy, opens a stream on each established connection to the backend server to request the load report, and then periodically receives metrics data from each backend streaming server.
 The report request should specify metrics reporting interval, the lower bound of which should be capped to a server configurable value, and there is no upper bound unless it is needed in the future.

 #### The Server API
 Provide builtin implementation of `OpenRCAService` streaming service defined by ORCA in each supported language.
-Server applications are free to add such a load reporting server in a normal way that they register a service.
+A user can add such a load reporting server in their server applications in a normal way that they register a service.

-The service holds the utilization metrics data in key/value pairs using a hashmap.
+The `OpenRCAService` holds the utilization metrics data in key/value pairs using a hashmap.
-Expose set-style APIs for user applications to update the metrics data, pseudocode below:
+Expose set-style APIs for user's server applications to update the metrics data, pseudocode below:

 ```java
 class OrcaServiceImpl implements OpenRcaService {